kerwinteh/interviewPrep/README.md

 # InterviewPrep
-Interview Preparation website that will help you prepare for your first behavioral interview
+Interview Preparation website that will help you prepare for your first interview

 [Demo](https://kerwinteh.github.io/interviewPrep/)